python/cpython/Doc/library/unittest.mock.rst

 for bugs that tests might have caught.

 :mod:`unittest.mock` already provides a feature to help with this, called speccing.
-If you use a class or instance as the :attr:`spec` for a mock then you can only access attributes on the mock that exist on the real class:
+If you use a class or instance as the :attr:`!spec` for a mock then you can only access attributes on the mock that exist on the real class:

     >>> from urllib import request